Certify Your Device with Works with Alexa

 Add the Works with Alexa badge to your marketing materials

 After receiving Works with Alexa certification, you are also eligible to apply to use the Works with Alexa badge on product packaging and other marketing materials.
+You download the Works with Alexa badge from the resources section of the Works with Alexa console.
 All marketing materials must comply with the Works with Alexa Trademark Usage Guidelines and the Badge Guidelines.
 Submit your materials to firstname.lastname@example.org for review.